thuban87/hindsight-journal/docs/development/Implementation Plan.md

 - CSS class: `hindsight-tag-timeline`

 **`src/modals/SectionReaderModal.ts`** (~40 lines)
+ **isUnloading guard (amendment):** All modal onOpen methods must check useAppStore.getState().isUnloading and bail early if the plugin is shutting down.
+This prevents orphaned React roots during shutdown.

 Obsidian Modal for reading sections as a continuous feed:
 - Uses Obsidian's `Modal` class with React root (same pattern as `HindsightMainView`)
 - Full-width modal: `this.modalEl.addClass('hindsight-fullscreen-modal')` (custom class, NOT `mod-community-modal`)
-- React root mounts `SectionReader` component inside `<ErrorBoundary>` (see Plan-Wide Rules "React Root Error Boundaries")
+- React root mounts `SectionReader` component inside `<ErrorBoundary>` (see Plan-Wide Rules "React Root Error Boundaries") **Component decomposition (amendment):** Break SectionReader into: (1) useSectionReaderData hook for search and data, (2) SectionReaderToolbar for controls, (3) SectionReaderEntry for rendering, (4) SectionReader composing the above at ~80-100 lines.
+This follows the architecture principle of no monolithic files.
 - Cleanup: `root.unmount()` in `onClose()`

 **`src/components/sections/SectionReader.tsx`** (~100 lines)